What is Inventory Carrying Cost?

 This cost includes the entire cost that is used to finance a business.
 Simply put, this is the return amount you provide to the person/company that invests in your business.
 It refers to the cost of equity if the business is financed through equity, or the cost of debt if it is financed through debt.

 For a retail business, this includes aspects such as the rent of your office space, the utilities you use across warehouse locations, the construction you might undertake to make operations easier, the inventory that you’re holding, items that you intend to sell, and stuff such as stationery, furniture, and computers.
 All of these expenses can only be recovered when you make substantial sales.

-Is it possible to reduce these costs?
-Yes, indeed!
-For one, never buy anything for your business that you don’t need.
+How to reduce: For one, never buy anything for your business that you don’t need.
 If you’re a pure online seller, you probably don’t need a posh office space and the trinkets that come with it.
 Consider how many employees you need as well- employees must come in to complement growing business, or because you see potential in them to scale up your business.
 Hiring for any other reason is pointless.

 2. Costs To Keep The Items In Storage